deurell/blog/content/posts/realitykit-surface-detection.md

     func updateUIView(_ uiView: DetectionView, context: Context) {}
 }
 ```
-In this case the DetectionView inherits from ARView and is the view that will register as a delegate for the ARSession callbacks.
+In this case our custom created DetectionView inherits from ARView and is the view that will register as a delegate for the ARSession callbacks.

  The ARSession also lets us know when it detects surfaces.
 We'll use those surfaces to create our anchors.
 The anchors we find will root our virtual objects in the real world.
  ```